sneakerhax/Arsenal/Cloud/Linode/stackscript_metasploit_nightly.md

-# Creating a StackScript to install Metasploit
+# Creating a StackScript to install Metasploit Nightly

 **Description:** This entry describes how to setup a script to install Metasploit on virtual machines